Happy Birthday Sundog Tales!

 Thank you to everyone who has made Sundog Tales mean so much to me.
 Lisa

-This entry was posted on October 1, 2010 by Lisa.
+This entry was posted on October 1, 2010 by Cat.
 It was filed under dreams, health, life before illness, ramblings and was tagged with cfs, chronic fatigue syndrom, homeless, live in tent, mcs, multiple chemical sensitivity, ptsd, social isolation, XMRV.